Parasites in horses: symptoms, treatment and prevention

 Endoparasite Infection Symptoms Diagnosis

-Foal worms | Strongyloides westeri through the mother's milk of the mare Diarrhea, drowsiness, weight loss, loss of appetite Fecal sample
+Foal worms | Strongyloides westeri Through the mare's mother's milk Diarrhea, drowsiness, weight loss, loss of appetite Fecal sample

-Large liver fluke usually only if horses are kept together with cows, younger horses are more frequently affected Loss of appetite, emaciation, anemia, diarrhea, dull coat Fecal sample in combination with a blood test for liver enzymes
+Large liver fluke Usually only if horses are kept together with cows; younger horses are more frequently affected Loss of appetite, emaciation, anemia, diarrhea, dull coat Fecal sample in combination with a blood test for liver enzymes

-Stomach flies | botflies female botfly lays eggs on the front part of the horse, is then ingested through the horse's mouth Difficulty swallowing, gum inflammation, ulcers in the gastrointestinal tract Fecal sample
+Stomach flies | botflies Female botfly lays eggs on the front part of the horse, is then ingested through the horse's mouth Difficulty swallowing, gum inflammation, ulcers in the gastrointestinal tract Fecal sample

-Awl tails | Oxyuris equi Stable and pasture non-specific digestive disorders, itching at the anus = chafing of the tail rump collecting the eggs from the anus with the help of adhesive strips
+Awl tails | Oxyuris equi Stable and pasture Non-specific digestive disorders, itching of the anus, chafing of the tail rump Collecting the eggs from the anus using adhesive strips

 Roundworms | Ascarids Contaminated pastures and stables Reduced performance, loss of appetite, dull coat, bloated belly, weight loss, colic Fecal sample

-Dwarf threadworms Diarrhea, reduced growth, weight loss, apathy Fecal sample
+Dwarf threadworms - Diarrhea, reduced growth, weight loss, apathy Fecal sample

 These parasites can multiply in the horse's digestive system and become established there, which can lead to a number of health problems.
 If the population of endoparasites in the horse's body multiplies uncontrollably, they can damage the digestive tract, cause digestive disorders, impair nutrient absorption and even lead to serious illnesses.